ajaimesv/hexagonal-arch/README.md

 # Hexagonal Architecture Demo

-This is a Play Framework demo implementation of the Hexagonal Architecture.
+This is a Scala / Play Framework demo implementation of the Hexagonal Architecture.

 Run the application: